HewlettPackard/NonStop/nsdevops/javajni/README.md

 Nexus Repository Manager	3.17.0.01 or later

 #Usage Instructions
-Refer to JavaJNIStarterKitUsageInstruction.docx for details
+Refer to JavaJNIStarterKitUsageInstructions.docx for details